tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/控制台指南（新版）/国际-港澳台短信/管理国际-港澳台短信签名_intl_en.md

  - Signature Type: type of the SMS signature.
  Organizational users can choose **Company**, **App**, **Website**, **Official Account/Mini Program**, **Trademark**, or **Government/public institution/other**.
  Individual users can choose **App**, **Website**, or **Official Account/Mini Program**.
  - Signature Purpose: purpose of the SMS signature.
-You can choose **For verified entities** (such as organizations, websites or product names with signatures verified by the account) or **For others** (the signature is a company name, website, product name, or something else verified under other accounts).
+You can choose **For verified entities** (such as organizations, websites or product names with signatures verified by the account) or **For unverified entities** (such as organizations, websites, or product names with signatures that are not verified by the account).
  - Signature Content: actual content of the SMS signature.
 There is no need to enter \[], such as `Tencent Cloud`.
  - Certificate Type: type of qualification and identity certificates used to apply for SMS signature.
  - Certificate Upload: upload the photo or scan of the corresponding certificate according to the selected **Certificate Type**.
 Images in .jpg or .png format of less than 5 MB in size are supported.